|Oracle® Database SQL Tuning Guide

 A string value derived from the numeric SQL signature.
 Like the signature, the handle uniquely identifies a SQL statement.
 It serves as a SQL search key in user APIs.

 For a specific SQL statement, the unique identifier of the parent cursor in the library cache.
+A hash function applied to the text of the SQL statement generates the SQL ID.
 The

 V$SQL.SQL_ID column displays the SQL ID.